turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 ### Testing

 * 1 - A valid attempt to test this application was made, but there are obvious gaps with missing unit tests for Redux and React.
 * 2 - Nearly all unit tests are in place.
-React components are well tested with a diverse set of tests including but not limited to snapshot tests, event simulation tests, and tests on class methods.
-There are tests in place for actions, reducers, mapStateToProps, and mapDispatchToProps.
+React components are well tested with a diverse set of tests including but not limited to unit testing display of the component, event simulation tests, and unit tests for functions passed as props.
+There are tests in place for actions and reducers.
 No attempt to test async functionality was made.
-* 3 - All Redux functionality is tested (actions and reducers), all components are unit tested, and a valid attempt was made to test any async functionality.
+* 3 - All Redux functionality is tested (actions and reducers), all components are unit tested in units and integration, and a valid attempt was made to mock async functionality.
-* 4 - All async functionality is tested.
+* 4 - All async functionality is mocked.
 Asynchronous tests cover happy paths as well as multiple sad paths.
-All pieces of functionality have been tested and are passing and run efficiently (using mount only when appropriate).
+All pieces of functionality have been tested and are passing and run efficiently.
 Evaluator has no recommendations for testing.
-(Try testing React Router - it gets tricky because we have Redux.)

 ### Routing